Application examples

 - High degree of document formatting - modify font size, style, colors, alignment, insert images and links etc.

-- Enhanced exporting options - it can create html documents, Word documents, zip files etc.
+- Enhanced exporting options - it can create HTML documents, Word documents, zip files etc.

 - Online spell-checker.